Educational Exchange and Scholarship Opportunities for Citizens of Afghanistan

 - Dedication to the development of Afghanistan.

-English Teaching Mentor Program 2020 - OPEN
+English Teaching Mentor Program 2020 - CLOSED

 The U.S. Embassy in Kabul’s Public Affairs Section is now accepting applications for the 2020 English Teaching Mentor (ETM) Program.
 The program is designed to develop the teaching skills of public English teachers in secondary schools and universities by providing intensive, high-level instruction in teaching English as a foreign language.
 The program is designed for early- and mid-career teachers who have not had training abroad.
 Participants are required to develop a training plan for teachers in their schools and universities at the conclusion of their year as ETM fellows.